mlov2/infectious-disease-simulator/README.md

 - The infected time of an infected individual to become removed
 - The percentage of the population performing social distance
 - The infection radius of an infected individual
+- Whether there should be a central location

 ### How to Set Up the Application